lupyuen/lupyuen.github.io/src/app.md

 # Kernel Starts a NuttX App

-_Phew so NuttX Apps can call NuttX Kernel..._
+_Alrighty NuttX Apps can call NuttX Kernel..._

 _But how does NuttX Kernel start a NuttX App?_